 older adults experiencing insomnia found relief in the form of improved sleep quality and less daytime impairment after undergoing a 6-week intervention of mindfulness meditation.

 I am completely the other way around.
 My issue with silence is so bad that I can’t even sleep in silence.
-I use to have insomnia so badly that I’d be lucky to sleep an hour a day.
+I used to have insomnia so badly that I’d be lucky to sleep an hour a day.
 I even had hallucinations as a result of my lack of sleep.

 This was because every time I tried to sleep there was nothing distracting my mind, and thus I’d relive my childhood traumas (Suicidal Child), or I’d be flooded with suicidal existential thoughts.
 I eventually learnt to remove the power of my childhood trauma (Insomnia: How Trauma Can Ruin A Good Nights Sleep), which helped me sleep, but I still had suicidal thoughts.